 Continue feeding the elastic all the way through the casing.
 Clip both ends of the elastic together.

-Then stitch over the elastic ends, going back and forth multiple times.
+Now on this hanging mesh produce bag sewing tutorial, stitch over the elastic ends, going back and forth multiple times to secure them together.

 Fold one edge of the casing inside to form a neat closure, and sew it in place.